NicolaNardino/serverless-trading-system/README.md

 ## TODO

-Infra set-up by via SAM or CDK.
+- Infra set-up by SAM or CDK.
+- Replace SNS with EventBridge.